eckardm/michigan-technic/README.md

   * Run **lexical-diversity.py** to get an idea of the lexical diversity over time.
   * Run **frequent-word-combinations.py** to see freqent word combinations in each issue.
   * Run **word-occurences-in-context.py** to see a concordance for words in a list. *Note, you'll need to edit [this line](https://github.com/eckardm/michigan-technic/blob/master/word-occurences-in-context.py#L22) with the words you'd like to look for, and capitalization doesn't matter.*
+  * Run **frequency-distribution.py** to do a the following: 1) view the top most 50 words; 2) view the top most 50 words plotted; 3) generate a word cloud image; and, 4) view words that only occur once.